 If you have an essential need for a specific type of accommodation due to a disability, medical condition or mobility issue, you may also be eligible for a reduction in accommodation fees.

 Images across this site are for illustrative purposes only and are meant to be used as guides for what a room/kitchen looks like in that area.
 Individual rooms will vary and with 5,000+ rooms on our at Canterbury campus alone there's a high chance that the room pictured won't be the room you end up moving into.

 In the videos/images on our website, these rooms have either been dressed with products from our partner supplier UniKitOut and a range of high-street stores or using items brought by the student living there at the time of recording/photographing.
 You can see what is included in your room for when you arrive by visiting our Canterbury Living On Campus webpage (or What's included at Pier Quays)

 Your application and arriving at Kent

-You then need to view and accept or decline the offer of accommodation within seven days or less of receiving the accommodation offer.
+You then need to view and accept or decline the offer of accommodation within a short time of receiving the accommodation offer.